'The Walking Dead' Seasons 1 & 2 Digital Copies Selling For $2, But For How Long?

 — The Polling Dead (@TWDPolls88) August 17, 2017

-Now if you’re thinking that you can just bypass the Walmart option and buy these two seasons of The Walking Dead straight from Vudu, then think again.
-I also checked the Vudu landing pages for these two seasons of The Walking Dead and they are listed at the much higher prices.
+Now if you’re thinking that you can just bypass the Walmart option and buy these two seasons of The Walking Dead straight from Vudu, think again.
+On the Vudu landing pages for these two seasons of The Walking Dead and they are listed at the much higher prices.

-So it seems as though if you’re a true fans of The Walking Dead and you want these two seasons at the lower price, then you need to go directly through Walmart.
+So it seems as though if you’re a true fan of The Walking Dead and you want these two seasons at the lower price, then you need to go directly through Walmart.
 That includes Season 1 and Season 2 of The Walking Dead.

 It’s just seven years but season 1 and 2 of #TheWalkingDead look totally #vintage???????? pic.twitter.com/6K9Y05L2V8